 Both candidates and recruiters are utterly committed to selecting the best organizations and IT professionals.
 Instead of concentrating just on their paychecks, they are now seeking employment with organizations that value their emotional and mental well-being, offer opportunities for professional development, respect their after-work boundaries, and respect their right to privacy.

-Now you are well-versed with the top 8 talent sourcing trends that are going to lead the recruitment market in 2023.
-While some of the trends may already be in practice, some are brand new and require serious analysis and effort to be implied in organizations.
+Now you are well-versed with the top 10 talent sourcing trends that are going to lead the recruitment market in 2024.
+While some of the trends may already be in practice, some are brand new and require serious analysis and effort to be implemented in organizations.

 At HireQuotient, we assist companies and recruiters like you to help in the talent-sourcing journey.